In this article

 When to file your small business taxes

 As a United States-based company operating globally, you’ll be required to pay your federal and local income taxes.
 However, it’s also important to consider global tax requirements.
 Be sure you understand the tax burdens associated with each country you either ship goods to or provide services to.
-If you’re a non-resident doing business in the United States, your income will be taxed at a flat 30% rate.
+If you’re a nonresident alien doing business in the United States, your income will be taxed at a flat 30% rate.

-As an ecommerce business owner, you likely operate across state lines and may operate internationally.
+As an e-commerce business owner, you likely operate across state lines and may operate internationally.
 If so, it’s important to consider the tax regulations associated with the areas you ship products to or provide services to.
 For example, if you ship products to Florida, you’ll be required to pay Florida’s sales taxes.

 Business tax filing do’s and don’ts